Officers of the School

 A student may repeat any course with the consent of the adviser and course coordinator.

-- When a course is repeated, the highest grade obtained will be considered in the calculation of the Overall(GPA).
+- When a course is repeated, the highest grade obtained will be considered in the

 - A student who fails or withdraws from a course may be delayed from graduating.